ampslive/DSA/Algo/Sorting/InsertionSort/InsertionSort.md

 ### Steps

+- At the first pass, sorted array is considered as length 1 (first element of input array)
-- First element is considered as sorted and the remaining elements are considered as unsorted.
+- The remaining elements are considered as unsorted.
 - On each pass of the unsorted part, the first element is compared with elements in the sorted part and placed accordingly

 ## BigO